UNWRAPPED 2022

 What you have raised so far.

-As of February 2023, you have helped us to raise a total of c£95,000.
+As of January 2024, you have helped us to raise a total of c£115,000.

-This has covered the project costs to date, with a little bit to spare – but we have a long way to go – as much as £300,000 (see below) We would like to say a big thank you to the organisations and individuals who have contributed to this fantastic effort:
+We would like to say a big thank you to the organisations and individuals who have contributed to this fantastic effort:

 • The many individuals, named and anonymous, who have contributed amounts large and small